ombulabs/blog/_posts/2018-03-06-upgrade-rails-from-4-2-to-5-0.markdown

 [`protected_attributes`](https://github.com/rails/protected_attributes) is
 no longer supported on Rails 5.0.

-A few months ago we worked on a project to attempt to automate this strong parameters migration process with the gem [RailsUpgrader](https://github.com/fastruby/rails_upgrader).
+A few months ago we worked on a project to attempt to automate the strong parameters migration process, and this resulted in the gem [RailsUpgrader](https://github.com/fastruby/rails_upgrader).
+It's in a beta state, but you can try using it if you have too many models, or at least as a guide for a WIP branch.

 There are still efforts being made to keep `protected_attributes` alive though, like the [`protected_attributes_continued`](https://github.com/westonganger/protected_attributes_continued)